1989chenguo/CloudComputingLabs/Lab1/README.md

 #### 3.1.1 Program input and output

-##### **3.1.1.1 Input**
+##### **Input**

-1. Your program **<u>must</u>** have no arguments during start.
-Attention, your program must be called *sudoku_solve*,  just typing `./sudoku_solve` and your program will run correctly.
+1. When executing the compiled program from the code you submit, it must **<u>not</u>** take any parameters and the program must be named ***sudoku_solve***.
+In other words, your program can be run normally by typing `./sudoku_solve` in the terminal.
-2. But after start, your program should be able to read multiple strings from ***stdin***, where each string is separated by a line-break.
-Each string is a **name of a file**, which contains one or more Sudoku puzzles that your program is going to solve.
+2. But after start, your program needs to be able to read multiple strings from ***stdin***, which are separated by line breaks.
+The content of these strings are **the paths of the Sudoku puzzles files**.
-3. In the input file, **each line** is a Sudoku puzzle that needs to be solved.
-Each line contains 81 decimal digits.
-The 1st-9th digits are the 1st row of the 9×9 grid, and the 10th-18th digits are the 2nd row of the 9×9 grid, and so on.
-Digit 0 means this digit is unknown and your program needs to figure it out according to the Sudoku rules described above.
+3. In each input file, **each line** of the file represents a Sudoku puzzle that needs to be solved.
+Each line contains 81 digits, where the first 9 digits represent the first row of the Sudoku puzzle, the 10th to the 18th digits represent the second row of the puzzle, and so on.
+The digit 0 represents a blank that needs to be filled in when solving the puzzle.

-**Example contents**
+**3.1.1.1 Puzzle file example**

+In the following image, we have printed three Sudoku puzzle **files** in the terminal.
+They contain one, two, and three puzzles, and their names are test1, test2, and test3.

 <img src="src/Input_file.png" alt="Input file" title="Input file" style="zoom:67%;" />

-**Example input**
+**3.1.1.2 Example input from terminal**

+In the following code snippet, we showed how to input Sudoku puzzle files that need to be solved from the terminal after your program starts running:

 ```
 ./test1